1875 United States Senate election in New York

 The 1875 United States Senate election in New York was held on January 19 and 20, 1875, by the New York State Legislature.
-The legislature, with a Republican Senate and Democratic Assembly, jointly elected Democrat Francis Kernan Senator.
+The legislature, with a Republican Senate and Democratic Assembly, jointly elected Democrat Francis Kernan as senator.
 Kernan became the first Democrat to represent New York since 1851.

 Background

 Republican Reuben E. Fenton had been elected in January 1869 to this seat, and his term would expire on March 3, 1875.

 At the State election in November 1873, a Republican majority was elected for a two-year term (1874–1875) in the State Senate.
 At the State election in November 1874, Democrat Samuel J. Tilden was elected Governor, 75 Democrats and 53 Republicans were elected for the session of 1875 to the Assembly, and Democrat Albert P. Laning was elected in the 31st District to fill a vacancy in the State Senate.
 The 98th New York State Legislature met from January 5 to May 19, 1875, at Albany, New York.